lulf/hono-event-sink/README.md

 # teig-event-sink

-Component that stores Bosch IoT Hub data
+The event-sink is a component that subscribes to Bosch IoT Hub telemetry and stores them in a local database.